-Each of these channels can be used to acquire leads by driving traffic to our website and content.
+Each of these channels can be used to acquire leads by driving traffic to your website and content.
 Each industry and target persona will respond differently to different channels.
 While in some cases direct mail could be wildly effective, other industries may find it useless.
-As marketers, we need to research and experiment with these channels to identify the optimal allocation of our effort and budget.
-Our goal is to always optimize for lower CPA (cost per acquisition)
+You need to research and experiment with these channels to identify the optimal allocation of your effort and budget.
+Your goal is to always optimize for lower CPA (cost per acquisition)

-Spend on these items vary, so target around $10,000 – $20,000 per month as a startup.
-We can dial this up and down depending on performance.
-Some items, like direct mail, can easily cost $15,000 by itself, so keep in mind that some months might spike higher while others are lower.
+Spend on these items vary, so target around $10,000 – $20,000 per month as a startup. you can dial this up and down depending on performance.
+Some items, like direct mail, can easily cost $15,000, so keep in mind that some months might spike higher while others are lower.

-Although a lot can be done digitally, the marketing team often still attends trade shows and other events where there is an opportunity to sell.
+Although a lot can be done digitally, you may still attend trade shows and other events where there is an opportunity to sell.
 Events can be incredibly expensive and need to be monitored closely to ensure the team is getting a true return-on-investment (ROI) from attending.
-Within events, we need to make estimates for:
+Within events, you need to make estimates for: